httpland/http-router/README.md

 `[root]/branch`

-In this case, the routing table is ambiguous. `nest` will throw an error if it finds an ambiguous routing table.
+In this case, the routing table is ambiguous.

-This eliminates ambiguous patterns and protects you from unexpected behavior.

-`AggregateError` will inform you of the details of the error.
+Route with the same pattern always take precedence over the **last** declared route.

 ## HTTP request method router